krusve/krusve.github.io/_posts/2022-11-27-bupsuite-setup-firefox.md

 ---
 title: "Burpsuite setup with Firefox"
 date: 2022-11-27 19:27:00 +0100
-categories: [Tools, installation]
+categories: [Tools, Burpsuite]
-tags: [busrpsuite, installation, foxyproxy, kali linux, tools]     # TAG names should always be lowercase
+tags: [busrpsuite, Busprsuite, foxyproxy, kali linux, tools]     # TAG names should always be lowercase
 ---

 A guide on how to setup Burpsuite on Firefox with the FoxyProxy Extension.